 Solar energy can be used very well in built-up areas where energy – both electricity and heat generation – is needed.
 This is because solar energy is a quiet, quite maintenance-free type of energy that produces virtually no visual pollution.
 Solar panels for electricity and solar collectors for hot water.
-Applying for a permit is usually not necessary, but you must report the installation to your municipality’s building and housing inspectorate.
+Applying for a permit is usually not necessary, but you must report the installation to your municipality at the building and housing supervision department.

 Below you can find some tips for buying panels: